Unforgettable Mont Saint Michel Tour from Bayeux

 Once we got to Mont St. Michel, we lined up with Yonnick for the shuttle to take us to the castle.
 You can take the shuttle bus across the road to the castle, or you can walk the path that takes about 40 minutes.
 The shuttles are free.
 The line started backing up pretty early, so be prepared.
 Yonnick did a fantastic job helping us stay in front of the crowds that day.
 I appreciated his time management.
 He also did a great job engaging everyone on the tour, including my 17 & and 19-year-old sons.
 Yonnick is a professionally trained tour guide.
 He spent three years studying to prepare for this position.
 He is one of the owners of the company we chose.
 He is passionate about he places we visited, and it showed.

 Yannick took our group around the castle, explaining its history and architecture.
 We climbed over 300 stairs together.
 We saw several people stop to catch their breath.
-Be prepared there is some climbing.
+Be prepared, there is some climbing.
 It wasn’t a straight shot up.
 If you need to catch your breath, you can.
-After our approximately 2-hour tour, he gave us free time to eat, shop, and explore.
+After our 2-hour tour, he gave us free time to eat, shop, and explore.

 Village Mont St Michel